YihanLi-erisaer/smeeting/README.md

 ## Overview

 - **ASR**: Real-time speech-to-text runs entirely on the device (no cloud ASR).
 Audio is captured at 16 kHz mono, processed through a native JNI pipeline, and results are shown in a Jetpack Compose UI.
 - **Privacy**: All inference is performed locally.
 Microphone audio and ASR inference stay on-device.
-Transcripts can be stored in local history (Room).
+Transcripts stored in local history (Room).
 - **Summaries (optional)**: From **Transcription history**, you can download a quantized LLM (~1 GB) once, then generate **streaming summaries** (key points, action items, etc.).
 Inference uses **llama.cpp** on the CPU; ASR and LLM are coordinated so they do not run at the same time to reduce memory pressure.

 ---